-3.3 MONITORING WELL ABANDONMENT
+3.3 WELL ABANDONMENT

-Monitoring wells MW-7 and MW-8 are damaged and will be abandoned.
-MW-7, MW-8, and soil boring SB-1 will be plugged and abandoned in accordance with the New Mexico Environment Department (NMED) Ground Water Quality Bureau Monitoring Well Construction and Abandonment Guidelines dated March 2011 as a guideline, however, the project is under the NMOCD rather than the NMED.
+Soil boring SB-1 and monitoring well MW-5 will be plugged and abandoned in accordance with the New Mexico Environment Department (NMED) Ground Water Quality Bureau Monitoring Well Construction and Abandonment Guidelines dated March 2011 as a guideline; however, the project is under the New Mexico Oil Conservation Division rather than the NMED.
+The soil boring and monitoring well MW-5 will be grouted to the ground surface; the MW-5 well casing will be removed to approximately 1 foot bgs.
 Form WD-08, Well Plugging Plan of Operations, will be submitted to the State Engineer's office.
 Following completion of the work, Form WD-11, Plugging Record, will be submitted to the State Engineer's office.